aschneiderman/talon-notes/talon-for-dragon-users.md

 -  If I wanted to write the number 1000, I would say one zero third, to repeat the 0 character 3 times.

 navigate some text:
-- go right, go right fifth, the word right, go line end/start, escape Backspace
+- go right, go right fifth, the word right, go line end/start, escape Backspace, go way up
 - tab (open | new), tab last, tab next, tab close, tab (reopen|restore), go tab <number>
 - go up fifth will go up five lines.
 Try saying e.g. select up third to hit shift-up three times
 -  with dictation: scratch that, with command: scratch that, undo that, undo that nine times